 2. A sample “Walk Me Through Your Resume” that a university senior might have when recruiting for full-time investment banking positions:

 Q: Will, thanks for joining us today.
 I see you’re interested in a full-time investment banking position in our New York office, could you maybe begin by telling me about yourself?

 A: Absolutely.
 My name is Will Du and I’m a rising senior studying at Berkeley, where I double major in engineering and business in the MET program.
 I’m a born and raised Californian and have had a long interest in both capital markets and technology, dating back to a high school program where I got to sit in on a venture capital accelerator.
 I’ve found my double major to be a great way to blend my interests and I’m now confident that I want to pursue investment banking upon graduation.

 I spent this past summer working as a finance and strategy intern at Salesforce and I helped support corporate development initiatives.
 I was exposed to the acquisition engine of Salesforce, which had already been working on its takeover of Slack.
 Specifically, I helped the acquisition team track public trading multiples of Slack’s peers in support of the company’s valuation.

 It was this exposure to the M&A engine that really piqued my interest in investment banking.

 Outside of my work, I’ve spent a lot of my time tinkering and programming other projects.
 I built an e-commerce plugin for the Shopify app store, which helps Asian business owners translate their stores and configure it properly for North American customers.

 I’m extremely interested in working in investment banking full time.
-My deal exposure at Salesforce and my entrepreneurial endeavors outside of work leads me to believe that a fast-paced environment like banking is the best place for me to grow.
+My deal exposure at Salesforce and my entrepreneurial endeavors outside of work lead me to believe that a fast-paced environment like banking is the best place for me to grow.